Downtown, Srinagar: Flood

 In September 2014 the Indian union territory of Jammu and Kashmir was hit by floods caused by torrential rainfall.
 The area of Downtown was least affected as compared to the rest of Srinagar, though close to the river, the people from other parts of Srinagar shifted to downtown for safety.
 Commercial buildings and residential homes and Government offices were shattered to nothing in the adjoining areas.
 People lost their lives and properties and the whole area was set on the economic back-foot.
 Schools, hospitals and other places of significant importance were damaged by the floods.

 Education

-There are number of school and colleges in downtown Srinagar, including Islamia College of Science and Commerce, Women's College and Gandhi Memorial College.
+There are a number of school and colleges in downtown Srinagar, including Islamia College of Science and Commerce, Women's College and Gandhi Memorial College.